 The American Battlefield Trust, through its divisions and predecessor organizations, has spent more than 30 years at the forefront of the fight to protect some of the most important landscapes in this nation’s history and to help educate the public about the formative events of the country’s first century.

-Our accomplishments are legion, chief among them saving nearly 50,000 acres in 24 states.
+Our accomplishments are legion, chief among them saving more than 50,000 acres in 24 states.
 This land stretches chronologically from the Lexington Green to Appomattox Court House, and geographically from Minnesota to New Mexico.
 Our legacy stretches from the 1813 Battle of Sacket’s Harbor on Lake Ontario, near the Canadian border, to the 1865 engagement at Palmetto Ranch, near the Mexican border and the Gulf of Mexico.
 All told, since 1999 we have raised more than $350 million toward battlefield preservation from public and private sources, including $52.5 million as part of Campaign 150: Our Time, Our Legacy, during the Civil War sesquicentennial commemoration.

 Individual achievements reflect the three aspects of our missionIndividual achievements reflect the three aspects of our mission articulated in the American Battlefield Trust motto: Preserve.
 Educate.
 Inspire.